sofiaJYX/todoagenda/README.md

 ## <a id="changelog"/> Changelog

-### <a id="troubleshooting"/> Troubleshooting after update
+### <a id="troubleshooting"/> Troubleshooting after installation or an update

-Due to Android design, widgets may misbehave or even may not work at all after an update.
+Due to Android design, widgets may misbehave or even may not work at all
+ after installation or an update.
 In this case, try the below:

 1. Restart your device.